Colin Askey: Management career

 After finally retiring from football, he became the manager, later chairman, of Milton United.
 He also managed the Ind Coope Sunday League team before becoming the northern area manager of the Staffordshire Football Association.
 After retiring as a player he worked in the insurance industry.

 Personal life

-Askey has five children: Bob, Mark, Steve, John and Joanne.
+Askey met his wife June at the Palace Cinema in Hanley when they were 15 years old and they married in May 1953 St John's Church in Abbey Hulton.
+They had five children: Bob, Mark, Steve, John and Joanne.
 John played for and managed Macclesfield Town before becoming manager of Port Vale, his father's club.
 Bob managed Newcastle Town.
 His grandson, James Askey, played amateur football for Newcastle Town.
+Askey was inducted in the Stoke-on-Trent Sporting hall of fame in November 2021.